pkp/pkp-docs/orcid/en/installation-setup.md

+---
+title: How to Set Up the ORCID Plugin in OJS and OPS
+---

-# Set Up the ORCID plugin
+# Set Up the ORCID Plugin

 To use the plugin, you will first need to obtain either Public or Member ORCID API credentials (Client ID and Client Secret) and then configure the ORCID plugin in OJS/OPS with this information.